 French Silk Brownies

 Two desserts I love: French Silk Pie and Brownies, all in one bite!
-These French Silk Brownies have a fudge brownie topped with an eggless french silk pie filling…I’m sorry for your waistline.
+This is the ORIGINAL French Silk Brownie recipe!
+They’re a fudge brownie topped with an eggless french silk pie filling…I’m sorry for your waistline.

 What is it with the end of the school year?
 The powers that be seem to pack one millionty things into 6 weeks and it drives me insane.

 First up is the Revolutionary War re-enactment, where Jordan plays a Mulan-esque soldier who was injured in battle.
 She needs a costume, so I have to figure out how to make a Continental Soldier’s jacket that will live up to all the costumes of kids with moms who care.
 (Edited to add: I figured out how to make one.
 It’s called Amazon.)

 Then comes the science fair project to be displayed at Open House.
 I’m kind of excited about this one, because Jordan chose to work with cupcakes for her experiment…then I remind myself that I’m not doing the project, I have to let her do it, and instead of excitement I feel dread because instead of just getting it done I’ll be nagging her until the last minute.